-Well, for most of us, the summer holidays are over and we are back at our desks evaluating the feasibility of the business objectives set in January.
+Well, for most of us, the holidays are over and we are back at our desks evaluating the feasibility of our business objectives.

 We are also back at our desks, reminiscing on our vacation.

 – If you did, how did you get on?

 – Did you experience the frustration of having difficulty making yourself understood?

 – Are you one of those people who, when words fail, you revert to exaggerated hand gestures and facial expressions to make yourself understood?